Wager Mutiny: HMS Wager

-HMS Wager was a square-rigged sixth-rate Royal Navy ship of 28 guns.
-She was built as an East Indiaman in about 1734 and made two voyages to India for the East India Company before the Royal Navy purchased her in 1739.
+HMS Wager was a square-rigged, sixth-rate Royal Navy warship of 28 guns.
+She was built as an East Indiaman in approximately 1734 and made two voyages to India for the East India Company (EIC) before the navy purchased her in 1739.
 As an Indiaman she carried 30 guns and had a crew of 98.

-Under Captain Charles Raymond she sailed from the Downs on 13 February 1735, arriving in Madras on 18 July and returning to England via St Helena in July 1736.
-She made her second and final run for the company to India in 1738, sailing via the Cape of Good Hope to Madras and Bengal, and returning to the Downs on 27 August 1739.
+Under Captain Charles Raymond, Wager sailed from the Downs on 13 February 1735, arriving in Madras on 18 July and returning to England via St Helena in July 1736.
+She made her second and final run for the EIC in 1738, sailing via the Cape of Good Hope to Madras and Bengal, and returning to the Downs on 27 August 1739.

-The Admiralty purchased Wager from Mr J. Raymond on 21 November 1739, and rated her as a 28-gun sixth rate.
-The Admiralty bought her to fill in a squadron under Commodore George Anson that would attack Spanish interests on the Pacific coast of South America.
+The Admiralty purchased Wager from Mr J. Raymond on 21 November 1739, and rated her as a 28-gun sixth-rate.
+Wager was to fill in a squadron under Commodore George Anson that would attack Spanish interests on the Pacific coast of South America.
 Her role was to carry additional stores of small arms, ball and powder to arm shore raiding parties.
-It was apt that she carried the name of the principal sponsor of the voyage, Admiral Sir Charles Wager, First Lord of the Admiralty.
 She was fitted for naval service at Deptford Dockyard between 23 November 1739 and 23 May 1740 at a cost of £7,096.2.4d and was registered as a sixth rate on 22 April 1740, being established with 120 men and 28 guns.

 Commodore Anson's squadron

-The squadron consisted of some 1,980 men (crew plus infantry), of whom only 188 survived the voyage.
+Anson's squadron consisted of some 1,980 men (crew plus infantry), of whom only 188 would survive the voyage.
 It included six warships and two victuallers (supply ships) in addition to Wager: